They’re definitely one of the most popular small breeds, but are chihuahuas hypoallergenic dogs?

 Specialists think that these depict Techichi dogs who were bred by the Toltec people.

-Another theory claims that Spanish traders brought small hairless dogs from China in Mexico.
+Another theory claims that Spanish traders brought small hairless dogs from China to Mexico.

 These dogs were later bred with native dogs to produce the Chihuahuas.